 Gen Z’s preferences tend to become everyone’s preferences eventually.
 They’re the early adopters who push companies to build better products.

 When Gen Z demanded faster, more visual social media, we got Instagram and TikTok.
-When they wanted on-demand everything, we got same-day delivery and streaming services.
+When they wanted on-demand everything, we got same-day delivery from Amazon and streaming services like Netflix and Spotify.
 Now they’re pushing for AI that actually feels helpful instead of robotic.

 The result?
 AI tools are getting better for everyone.
 ChatGPT now remembers your preferences across conversations.
 Customer service bots are getting smarter about context.
-Voice assistants are learning to understand natural speech patterns instead of requiring exact phrases.
+Voice assistants like Siri and Google Assistant are learning to understand natural speech patterns instead of requiring exact phrases.

 If you’ve ever been frustrated by a chatbot that couldn’t understand a simple question, Gen Z’s complaints are pushing companies to fix exactly that problem.